Learnware-LAMDA/Learnware/docs/start/exp.rst

 ===================  ======================  =================  ==================

 When users have both test data and limited training data derived from their original data, reusing single or multiple searched learnwares from the market can often yield better results than training models from scratch on limited training data.
-We present the change curves in MSE for the user's self-trained model and a multiple learnware reuse method: Ensemble Pruning.
+We present the change curves in MSE for the user's self-trained model, as well as for the Feature Augmentation single learnware reuse method and the Ensemble Pruning multiple learnware reuse method.
 These curves display their performance on the user's test data as the amount of labeled training data increases.
 The average results across 55 users are depicted in the figure below:

 .. image:: ../_static/img/table_homo_labeled.png
-   :width: 300
-   :height: 200
+   :align: center
    :alt: Table Homo Limited Labeled Data

-From the figure, it's evident that when users have limited training data, the performance of reusing multiple table learnwares is superior to that of the user's own model.
+From the figure, it's evident that when users have limited training data, the performance of reusing single/multiple table learnwares is superior to that of the user's own model.
-However, as the user's training data increases, we anticipate the user's own model to eventually outperform learnware reuse.
 This emphasizes the benefit of learnware reuse in significantly reducing the need for extensive training data and achieving enhanced results when available user training data is limited.